JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 ```

- **Explain in words and show the lines of code that failed after we hacked the code**.
+ **7. Explain in words and show the lines of code that failed after we hacked the code**.
  The code in duckchain.js modified the the block for index 1.
 It changed the data and then recalculated the hash.
 ```
 duckchain.chain[1].data = "howard";